Farnaztr/HackClick/README.md

-#  ClickTroll - Scary Mouse Prank
+#  HackClick - Scary Mouse Prank

 A Python prank tool that reacts to mouse clicks in unexpected ways: